 The CFD image seen here illustrates the air-pressure distribution on the hull at 350 mph (563 kph).
 Again, the figures obtained (in Pascals = Pa) have been obscured here for confidentiality.

 Mike Coulthard leads our aero-CFD programme.

 Prior to the adoption of the boat configuration we have today, other configurations were assessed using CFD.

 We've assessed the aerodynamic performance of various craft concepts in over 700 individual windtunnel tests.
 When windtunnel testing is conducted in parallel with CFD studies, the two sets of data can be compared to provide a more complete evaluation.
 A 1/10th-scale windtunnel model of Quicksilver in its final form is pictured here during testing at the University of Salford in April 2014.
-Our windtunnel models of earlier concepts were tested at the University of Southampton and they ranged in size from 1/8th-scale to as large as 1/5th-scale.
+Our windtunnel models of earlier concepts were tested at the University of Southampton.
+These models ranged in size from 1/8th-scale to as large as 1/5th-scale.

-Our windtunnel test programme at Salford has been directed throughout by Mike Green, while former chief designer Ken Norris directed testing at Southampton.
+Our windtunnel test programme at Salford was directed throughout by Mike Green, while former chief designer Ken Norris directed the earlier testing at Southampton.

 Over 120 test runs were conducted in a towing-tank with this 1/8th-scale model of an earlier Quicksilver concept.
 The hull configuration showed considerable promise in both windtunnel and water-tank testing.
 So much so that construction of the full-size craft was commenced.
 But a decision was eventually taken to alter direction and rework the design to create the potentially even better configuration we have today.